syncfusion-content/javascript-docs/js/api/ejListBox.md

 Removes the selected list items from the listbox.

-N>
-> 1. This method does not accept any arguments.
+N> 1.
+This method does not accept any arguments.
-> 2.Since this method is deprecated we suggest you to use removeSelectedItems method.
+N> 2.Since this method is deprecated we suggest you to use removeSelectedItems method.

 Example
 {:.example}